spacebroker/awesome-space-cloud/README.md

 # Awesome Spaceflight Cloud Services [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)
 A curated list of awesome cloud services for spaceflight.
+[View on Github Pages](https://spacebroker.github.io/awesome-space-cloud/)

 All services should be open to cloud integration in some fashion (API etc) and can be either free or paid.